rokbenko/ai-playground/langchain-tutorials/1-TUI_LangGraph_agent_Tavily/README.md

-# #1 Python and Node.js TUIs for LangGraph agent with web connection
+# #1 Python and Node.js TUIs for LangGraph agent with a web connection

 <br>